hughrun/pocketsnack/README.md

 This has an 's', not a 'z'.

 You need this to authorise your app.
 Everything else works exclusively on the command line, but _authorise_ needs to open a browser to complete the authorisation process, so you need to run this on a machine with a web browser.
-It will authorise your app with your user, and add the token to `settings.py`.
+It will authorise your app with your user, wait for you to confirm that you have completed the authorisation (by typing 'done') and then add the token to `settings.py`.

 ### list